Professional or not, young or older, all are susceptible to suffering from a burnout.

 Recognising, Avoiding or healing from a burnout

 My coaching helps avoid burn-out or to heal from it and not risk falling back into it.
 It is complementary to the work you gp and your psychologist do.
 It does not replace them.
-It is important to be followed by a doctor because your body is also affected by burn-out and the work a psychologist does is indispensable.
+It is important to be followed by a doctor because your body is also affected by burn-out.

 Together we can work on various aspects of your day to day life such as:

 • Creating or solidifying boundaries between your personal and professional life (schedule, availability etc) ;

 • Acquiring or improving your ability to say no and feel good about your choice.

 • Improve your parenting skills so that it isn’t such a weight or chore;

 • Learn to manage your time differently so you can respond to your needs, find time to recharge your batteries, give quality time to your kids, plan tasks we all tend to not take into account;

 • Find what will help you recharge your batteries;

 • Accepting and recognising your limits;

 • Working on fears that push us to behave in ways that drain us;